spikeyarmaku/minibrain/README.md

 - Add paging to menus with potentially lots of options
 - Make it more obvious that pause doesn't reset
 - Different menus should have different background color
+- Create a mobile-friendly UI

 ### Input:
 - Use the project's input mapping instead of hard-coding input
-- Esc should get back one level
-- Add touchscreen controls as option
+- Add touchscreen controls for the mobile version

 ### Documentation:
 - Write a tutorial on how to add new levels